Phone: 01825 769000 | Email: [email protected]

 Motorised scooters may be plugged into normal sockets.
 If wheelchairs or scooters are left outside guests must take full responsibility for them.

-We have generalised emergency plans for wheelchair users who will need assistance to leave a venue in the event of an evacuation.
-If you will need such assistance please read our leaflet explaining the plan and speak to a steward at the start of each session.
+If you will need assistance to leave a venue in the event of an emergency evacuation please speak to a steward at the start of each session.

 These are examples of the services we could offer.